Please do comment on my Twitter or Facebook page

 Svetlana Lunkina, the Bolshoi ballerina who moved to Canada three years ago claiming to feel under threat in Moscow, has apparently finally resigned from the company, effective this summer.

 A much loved artist on stage home and abroad, Lunkina, now 35, has been a voluble partisan in the animus against Bolshoi ballet director Sergei Filin since he was attacked and maimed with acid two years ago.
-There has evidently been much personal bad blood between them, as well as complicated business relations between her husband and a Moscow colleague who fell out over the financing of a ballet film.
+There has evidently been much personal bad blood between them, as well as complicated business relations between her husband and a Moscow colleague over the financing of a ballet film.
 Lunkina has since claimed that her family are being menaced by heavies from Moscow, and hinted that the Bolshoi was involved.